thinktandem/thinktandem.io/src/content/articles/how-write-best-blog-post-seo.md

 ----------

 It does take a few hours to come up with the best plan for writing a blog post tuned for SEO.
 However, once you get the knack for it, you will be able to bang out long-form, keyword-saturated blog posts in no time.

+In a couple months I will write another blog post on how this article ranked on the keywords I chose.
+This way you can see how I used my method to rank well for the keywords I will picked during my research phase.
+Good luck and I hope you found this blog post useful to your SEO efforts.